magpylib/magpylib/docs/examples/plot_03_display_styling.md

 +++ {"tags": [], "jp-MarkdownHeadingCollapsed": true}

 ### Using the _magic underscore notation_
 To make it easier to work with nested properties, style constructors and object style method support magic underscore notation.
-This allows you to reference nested properties by joining together multiple nested property names with underscores.
+This allows referencing nested properties by joining together multiple nested property names with underscores.
 This feature mainly helps reduce the code verbosity and is heavily inspired by the `plotly` implementation (see [plotly underscore notation](https://plotly.com/python/creating-and-updating-figures/#magic-underscore-notation)).
 The previous examples can therefore, also be written as:

 ```python
 import magpylib as magpy